Battlepillars/Wro/README.md

 ## Servo

 The steering is controlled through an Adafruit 16 Channel Servo Driver connected to the Raspberry Pi via I²C communication.
 The servo driver board manages the PWM signal generation required for the servo positioning.
 For the communication with the board we use the Adafruit servokit library.

+Hardware selection, geometry, and mechanical integration are covered in [Steering](#steering).

 ### Software implementation